 Course of Study

 Seminars in Transformational Leadership, Contextual Analysis, and Research Methods form the core of the program, culminating in a Directed Study Project during your third year.
-Online cohort courses are taught by full-time Boston University faculty, with new courses and faculty members added each semester.
+Online cohort courses are taught by full-time Boston University faculty.
 Past courses have included Global Development and Faith, Mission and Outreach, Radical Christian Spiritualities, Transformational and Situational Homiletics, Embodiment, Church Renewal, Worship in Times of Change, and Conflict Transformation.

 - We run an open and affirming degree program for the LGBTQ community